Juampi-Revi/RecipeHub-MVP/README.md

 - **Backend API**: http://localhost:3001 (or next available port)

 > 🚀 **Smart Port Detection**: The application automatically detects and uses available ports, so you don't need to worry about port conflicts!

+> 🗄️ **Auto Database Setup**: Database migrations and sample data are automatically applied on startup - no manual setup required!

 ### Other Commands
 ```bash